mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 ```

 To browse an HTML version of this documentation,
-enter `godoc -http=:1234` where 1234 is a port.
+enter `godoc -http=:1234` where 1234 is a port number.
 Any available, non-privileged port can be used.
-Browse localhost:1234 to see a local version of all the official Go documentation
+Browse localhost:1234 to see a local version
+of all the official Go documentation
-including documentation on your packages.
+combined with documentation on your packages.
 To see documentation for our `statistics` package,
 press the "Packages" button at the top,
 search the page for "statistics", and click that link.